 Collateral for a loan greatly reduces credit risk not only because the borrower has greater motivation to repay the loan, but also because the collateral can be sold to repay the debt in case of default.

 When banks make loans to others who are not customers, then the bank has to rely more on credit risk analysis to determine the credit risk of the loan applicant.
 Credit risk analysis is the determination of how much risk a potential borrower poses and what interest rate should be charged.
 The potential risk of a borrower is quantified into a credit rating that depends on information about the borrower as well as statistical models of the business or individual applicant.
 There are credit rating agencies for businesses, such as Moody's or Standard & Poor for larger entities and Dun & Bradstreet for smaller businesses and Experian, TransUnion, and Equifax for individuals.
 Most of these credit reporting agencies assign a number or other code that signifies the potential risk of the borrower.
 A bank will also look at other information, such as the borrower's income and history.

-A bank can also reduce credit risk by diversifying—making loans to businesses in different industries or to borrowers in different locations.
+Diversification can also reduce credit risk — making loans to businesses in different industries or to borrowers in different locations.

 Interest Rate Risk